stanleystzhao/FantasticBuildingSystem/README.md

 _______________________________________________________________________________________
 1. About/Overview.

-This is my GUI  project for the Fantastic Building System, implemented using the MVC pattern.
+This is my GUI  project for the Fantastic Building Simulation System, implemented using the MVC pattern.

 The application allows users to simulate and control an elevator system within a building.